-Of the bond investigations reviewed by the court in 2019, an order for no reduction was entered in 78% of the cases, ROR in 11%, reduced bond/percentage of bond in 10% and home detention/electronic monitoring in 1%.
-This compares with 2018 disposition rates of no reduction in 78% of the cases, ROR in 13%, reduced bond/ percentage of bond in 7% and home detention/electronic monitoring in 2%.
+In response to the bond investigations reviewed by the court in 2020, an order for no reduction was entered in 67% of the rulings, ROR in 15%, reduced bond/percentage of bond in 16% and home detention/electronic monitoring in 2%.
+This compares with 2019 disposition rates of no reduction in 78% of the cases, ROR in 11%, reduced bond/ percentage of bond in 10% and home detention/electronic monitoring in 1%.
+The court can enter multiple rulings in response to a bond investigation prior to case disposition; in 2020 this represented 8% of rulings.

 The court orders bond investigations upon initial appearance, which is typically the next business day following an arrest and detention.
 Bond investigations can also be ordered at other times.
 ACS strives to submit these reports in a timely manner, with a goal of submitting at least 80% within three business days of the order.
-In 2019 ACS submitted 83% within three business days, a decrease from 2018's 89%.
+In 2020 ACS submitted 87% within three business days, an increase from 2019's 83%.